Hasul79/Reverse-Shell/README.md

 ```

-<p>Backdoor is a remote administration and monitoring tool designed for educational and testing purposes.
-It consists of two main components: ControlServer and BackdoorClient.
+<p>Reverse-Shell is a remote administration and monitoring tool designed for educational and testing purposes.
+It consists of two main components: Controler and Reverse.
 The server controls the client, allowing for various operations like file transfer, system monitoring, and more.</p>

 <h3>Features</h3>
 <ol>